 This above process will be performed as long as the starship limit is not reached and there are still players with 21 or more PBPs and a starbase with a queued build.

 If, after the Priority Builds are complete, there are fewer starships than the starship limit, standard builds will be performed until the starship limit is hit.
 These will occur at starbases in sequence, in ascending order by planetary ID number, and the position in sequence will be remembered between turns.
-Priority builds which occur at a starbase scheduled for a standard build during that build phase will not bypass or circumvent the build queue.
+Priority builds which occur at a starbase scheduled for a standard build during that build phase will not set, bypass, or circumvent the build queue.
 Note: All ship cloning takes place during this build subphase.

 On those builds which consume PBPs, 1 PBP will be consumed for each 50 KT (or fraction thereof) of starship hull mass.